How much of the past matters? Using dynamic survival models for the monitoring of potassium in heart failure patients using electronic health records: Methods

 \subsection{Dynamic predictions}

 The main objective is to provide a tool to extract from potassium longitudinal data observed up to a time, e.g. in correspondence of a clinical visit of patients affected by heart failure, a quantitative assessment of patients' future risk of death.
 Using dynamic survival models, it is possible to derive individualized dynamic predictions of survival.
-We let $k$ be the subject that has provided a set a longitudinal potassium measurements up to time $t$, $\mathcal{Y}_k(t)=\{y_k(t_{kj}); 0 \le t_{kj}\le t, j=1,...,m_k\}$.
+We let $k$ be the subject that has provided a set of longitudinal potassium measurements up to time $t$, $\mathcal{Y}_k(t)=\{y_k(t_{kj}); 0 \le t_{kj}\le t, j=1,...,m_k\}$.
 The individual dynamic prediction is defined for a specified time horizon $w>t$ as the probability that the subject $k$ will survive, at least up to $w$:

-Note that this is a conditional subject-specific prediction, since the subject has survived up to time $t$.
-The prediction is said to be dynamic in time since we can update it to obtain $\pi_k(w|t')$ as new information is collected at time $t'>t$.
+Note that this is a conditional subject-specific prediction since the subject has survived to time $t$.
+The prediction is called dynamic in time because we can update it to get $\pi_k(w|t')$ as new information is collected at $t'>t$.
 In the following Sections, we describe different methods to obtain dynamic predictions of survival based on past potassium measurements.